Disease name: Peach Leaf Curl

 Hosts: Peach and nectarine (similar diseases from related fungi can affect cherry and plum.)

-While northern Illinois is not an area where peaches are grown commercially, there are many home gardeners who do grow peaches.
-Peach leaf curl is a fungal disease of peaches and nectarines and it has been more prominent in Northern Illinois in recent years.
-While it is primarily a leaf disease, it can impact fruit production and the overall health of the tree.
+While Northern Illinois is not an area where peaches are grown commercially, there are many home gardeners who do grow peaches.
+Peach leaf curl is a fungal disease of peaches and nectarines and it has become more prominent in Northern Illinois in recent years.
+While primarily a leaf disease, it can impact fruit production and the overall health of the tree.
 The disease can be severe in years with a rainy spring.
 A wet spring can lead to defoliation in the early part of the season.
 This weakens the tree and can lead to infection by other diseases, winter injury, and a reduced crop in the following year.